On the interior motive of certain Shimura varieties: the case of Hilbert-Blumenthal varieties: Statement of the main results

 \section{Statement of the main results}

 In order to state our main results (Theorems~\ref{4Main1}, \ref{4Main2}), let us introduce the geometrical situation we are going to consider from now on.
 The base $k$ is the field $\BQ$ of rational numbers, $X$ is the $r$-th power of the universal Abelian scheme over a Hilbert--Blumenthal variety of dimension $g$, and $e$ is associated to modular forms of weight $(r_1+2,\ldots,r_g+2)$, for $r_1 + \ldots + r_g = r$ (see below for the precise definition).
 Theorems~\ref{4Main1} and \ref{4Main2} imply in particular that in this context, Assumption~\ref{3A} is satisfied as soon as $r \ge 1$: indeed, $\dMgm(X)$ lies in $D \!
 M \!
 AT(\BQ)_\BQ$, and the $e$-part of the $n$-th boundary cohomology group of $X$ is without weights $n - (r-1),\ldots,n + r$, for all $n \in \BZ$.
 We then list the main consequences of this result (Corollaries~\ref{4E}, \ref{4Ea}, \ref{4F}, \ref{4I}, \ref{4K}), applying the theory developed in \cite[Sect.~4]{W3}.
-The proofs of Theorems~\ref{4Main1} and \ref{4Main2} will be given in Section~\ref{5}, where we shall also establish more precise statements on the nature of $\dMgm(A^r)^e$ (Theorem~\ref{5C}, Corollary~\ref{5D}), which will however not be needed in the present article. \\
+The proofs of Theorems~\ref{4Main1} and \ref{4Main2} will be given in Section~\ref{5}. \\

 Fix a totally real number field $L$ of degree $g$.
 Let $I_L$ denote the set of real embeddings of $L$.
 Denote by $\ReL$ the Weil restriction from schemes over $L$ to schemes over $\BQ \,$.
 The functor $\ReL$ is right adjoint to the base change $Z \mapsto Z_L := Z \times_\BQ L$.
 Hence we have in particular a functorial adjunction morphism $Z \to \ReL Z_L$ for any scheme $Z$ over $\BQ \, $.
 For any scheme $Y$ over $L$, and any subfield $F$ of $\BC$ containing the images $\sigma(L)$ for all $\sigma \in I_L$, there is a canonical isomorphism